ronituohino/battle-sheep/README.md

 ### Project dependencies

-In the project root, run:
+To install the project dependencies, run in the project root:

 ```
 npm install